 YOUTH MINISTRY 3310.
-PHILOSOPHICAL FOUNDATIONS FOR YOUTH MINISTRY.
+PHILOSOPHICAL FOUNDATIONS FOR MINISTRY.

-An examination of models and philosophies that generate and undergird youth ministry in contemporary society.
+An examination of models and philosophies that generate and undergird ministry in the areas of (but not limited to) preschool/children, youth/family, university, missions, pastor, and worship in contemporary society.
 Emphasis will be given to the development of a personal philosophy based upon biblical principles.
 Spring, odd years.